dev-kanishk/FTlabs_task/README.md

 # FullThrottle Labs - Backend Intern Assignment
-This is a Production ready Django Web Application having Django-Rest API for displaying active periods of different users along with a custom management command to populate the database.
+This is a Production ready Django Web Application having Django-Rest API that serves the list of members and their respective active periods.
+Custom management command to populate the database is also included.

 ---